filecoin-project/FIPs/.github/pull_request_template.md

 ## Are you drafting a new FIP?
-Please follow these guidelines to help ensure that your proposal is set up for success in the governance process, and ease the burden on the FIP editors.
+Please follow these guidelines to help ensure that your proposal is set up for success in the governance process.

-### Start a discussion first
+### Open a discussion topic
-Changes to the Filecoin core protocol start with open discussion.
+Changes to the Filecoin core protocol proceed through open discussion.
-Please open a new discussion topic in the FIPs repository discussion board and outline you motivation and proposal, then come back in a few days or weeks to submit your draft FIP.
+Please open a new discussion topic in the FIPs repository discussion board and outline you motivation and proposal.

-Don't just paste your FIP draft into a discussion topic.
-The FIP format is suitable for specifying a concrete protocol change for implementation, but your discussion post should describe the background and problem to be solved, outline a range of approaches and their tradeoffs, and invite participants to explore other solutions.
+The FIP format is suitable for specifying a concrete protocol change for implementation, but your discussion post should describe more of the background and problem to be solved, outline a range of approaches and their tradeoffs, and invite participants to explore other solutions.

 Historically, failing to gain some community buy-in before submitting a FIP has often resulted in